 - 1½ cups (300 g) granulated cane sugar

 - 2½ teaspoons (12.5 ml) pure vanilla extract

-- Red, pink or even green gel-based (paste) food coloring, kosher, natural or conventional
+- Red, pink or even green gel-based food coloring

 - Crushed red and white peppermint candies or candy canes, for sprinkling & dusting cookies, sifted to yield small shards of candy and peppermint dust

 - Fine-mesh sieve, such as Norpro 2135 Stainless Strainer, 5-Inch (12.5 cm), White, to sift crushed candies